 - 1 tbsp baking soda

-- Combine all the dough ingredients in the bowl of a stand mixer, and mix with the paddle attachment until somewhat combined (or just mix by hand with a wooden spoon).
-Change to the dough hook and knead on medium low for 5 minutes.
+- Combine the yeast, warm water, and sugar in the bowl of a stand mixer*, and let sit for 10 minutes until foamy.
+This indicates the yeast is alive and working.
+Add the flour and salt.
+Mix with the dough hook by hand for a few seconds to roughly combine, then fit the hook and bowl on the mixer and knead on medium low for 5 minutes.
 The dough should feel soft and smooth, not sticky to the touch.

-- Remove the dough from the bag and place onto a lightly oiled countertop.
-Divide the dough into 8 pieces (just cut it with a knife).
+- Place the dough onto a lightly oiled countertop.
+Divide the dough into 8 pieces (just cut it with a knife or bench scraper).

-- Whisk to combine the warm water and baking soda and cook in the microwave for 1 minute.
+- Whisk to combine the warm water and baking soda and heat in the microwave for 1 minute.
 FYI it’s not going to dissolve completely, and that’s okay.

 - Roll each of the eight pieces into a long rope, and shape each one into a pretzel (see the step-by-step photos on the blog post to see how to do this).
 Dip each pretzel into the soda wash and place onto the greased baking sheet.
 Sprinkle with coarse sea salt, then let them rest for 10 minutes.